GustavoASC/google-drive-vscode/README.md

+**This is NOT an official extension.
+This extension is NOT developed by Google.**

 # Google Drive™ for VSCode

 Manage Google Drive™ files and folders directly from VSCode.
 This extension uses *drive.file* scope and then can **only access files and folders created on Google Drive™ through this extension**.